pyudev/pyudev/README.rst

 attributes or monitor devices, including asynchronous monitoring with threads, or within the event loops of Qt, Glib or wxPython.

-The binding supports CPython_ 2 (2.6 or newer) and 3 (3.1 or newer), and PyPy_
+The binding supports CPython_ 3 and compatible versions of PyPy_.
-1.5 or newer.
 It is tested against udev 151 or newer, earlier versions of udev as found on dated Linux systems may work, but are not officially supported.